atomneb/AtomNeb-idl/paper/paper.md

 # Summary

-An ionized gaseous nebula can be used as an astrophysical tool to trace the chemical composition of the interstellar medium in our Galaxy and other galaxies, and to study mixing processes in stellar evolution.
+Ionized gaseous nebulae are interstellar clouds of hydrogen-rich materials, which are photo-ionized by ultraviolet radiation from stars, making them visible in multi-wavelength bands.
+Ionized nebulae can be used as an astrophysical tool to trace the chemical composition of the interstellar medium in our Galaxy and other galaxies, and to study mixing processes in stellar evolution.
+Spectra emitted from ionized nebulae generally contain collisionally excited and recombination lines.
 Electron temperatures, electron densities, and ionic abundances can be determined from _collisionally excited lines_ (CEL) by solving statistical equilibrium equations using collision strengths ($\Omega_{ij}$) and transition probabilities ($A_{ij}$) of ions.
 Moreover, physical conditions and chemical abundances can be calculated from